BG3-Community-Library-Team/bg3-community/Tutorials/Classes/Basic-Class-Creation.md

 At this point, covering new attribute/data options is some what pointless since my use case wont be the same as yours, assuming you are making a different mod then me.
 While im not expecting you to know each time some new attribute/data is added, I wont cover each attribute/data in full detail to keep things more clear here.
 I will give brief explanations on these elements but details explaining what the file, its attributes/data, as well as options for the attributes/data can and should be viewed in [file insights page](https://github.com/ghostboats/bg3_modders_guide/wiki/File-Insights).
 I will however quickly cover StatFunctorsContext, Conditions, Statfunctors.
 As you can see, I choose some kinda wacky StatFunctorsContext, Conditions, and Statfunctors.
 This is just to show you how these items are linked together and how multiple parameters can be sent and then using the conditions and statfunctors we can aim to create specific situation for our passive to go off, especially if we have multiple StatFunctorsContext.

 ### data name
-* **StatFunctorsContext** : This data bit is used for what will trigger the passive entry we made (Quickster_Zoomies).
+* **StatFunctorsContext** :This data bit is used for what will trigger the passive entry we made (Quickster_Zoomies).
 I put "OnCast;OnStatusRemoved;OnStatusApplied".
 Essentially this is saying we have 3 things that can trigger this, OnCast, OnStatusRemoved, OnStatusApplied.
 The ; is being used to separate each statfunctor.

 * **Conditions** : Specifies if the the passive should run.
 If StatFunctorsContext is what the passive is waiting for the activate, the condition is like making sure that once our passive triggers, we check if our condition is met which means the passive will work in this case.
 We have alot of checks, lets look at a bit of the beginning: "(context.HasContextFlag(StatsFunctorContext.OnCast) and ExtraAttackSpellCheck() and HasUseCosts('ActionPoint', true) and not ...".
 We can see first we are looking at our first StatFunctorContext, OnCast.
 It is checking if our context for this passive being triggered is OnCast as well as checking via the function ExtraAttackSpellCheck() which most likely checks if we have used a extra attack already (perhaps from multiclassing) and we check if we have an action point, and then we check if something is not but I cut off at that point as I think you get it.
 You can see grouped calls within parathenses but basically everything is just a chain of and statements.

 * **StatFunctors** : What actually happens if our conditions are met.
-Lets take a look at this somewhat complex entry. `IF( context.HasContextFlag( StatsFunctorContext.OnCast)):ApplyStatus( SELF, EXTRA_ATTACK_Q, 100, 1);IF( context.HasContextFlag( StatsFunctorContext.OnStatusRemoved)):ApplyStatus...`.
+Lets take a look at this somewhat complex entry.
+    ```
+    IF(context.HasContextFlag(StatsFunctorContext.OnCast)):ApplyStatus(SELF,EXTRA_ATTACK_Q,100,1);IF(context.HasContextFlag(StatsFunctorContext.OnStatusRemoved)):ApplyStatus...
+    ```
    First we check what StatFunctorContext parameter was called, so in this case if we were triggered from OnCast, we look for the :, what is after that is what will happen so in this case we apply a status to ourselves that gives an extra attack.
 After that we see a ; which indicated the start of a new statement, ie we are looking at what happens when OnStatusRemoved is called.

 Like I mentioned, I have added a fairly complex entry for a passive to help show how we can format our entries correctly.
 Not all of our entries will look this bizarre but this is a good way to demonstrate how we can be triggering off multiple things and then how we process those triggers since we can have something different happen based of the trigger.